rubyonjets/jets/README.md

 ## How It Works

 You focus on your application logic and Jets does the mundane work.
 You write code called controllers and workers.
-Jets turns them into Lambda funcitons and uploads them to AWS Lambda and API Gateway.
+Jets turns the code into Lambda functions and uploads them to AWS Lambda and API Gateway.

 ### Jets Controllers

-A Jets controller handles a web request and renders a response back.
+A Jets controller handles a web request and renders a response.
 Here's an example

 `app/controllers/posts_controller.rb`: